angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

 removal of at least one piece of opposing interaction from the opponent.
-Unlike other options, discard can be used in any preceeding turns to protect the combo or take out any disruptive permanents that may appear (like
+Unlike other options, discard can be used in any preceeding turns to protect the combo or take out any disruptive permanents that may appear (like :card[Chalice of the Void]).
-{{Chalice of the Void}}).
 It also gives information about the opposing player's hand to help inform future decisions.

-The main downside to discard, and why it is not the most prevalent secondary interaction element, after counter magic, is of course {{Veil of Summer}}.
+The main downside to discard, and why it is not the most prevalent secondary interaction element, after counter magic, is of course :card[Veil of Summer].
 Firing a discard spell into an open {G} mana is a recipe for giving your opponent a 2 for 1.
 Despite this current meta trend, it's still worth running, it just requires some additional consideration for timing of use.